-You can use a comma separated values (.csv) file that contains the configuration data of managed elements to import the managed elements to SAL Gateway.
+You can use a comma separated values (.csv) file that contains the configuration data of managed elements to SAL Gateway.

 The import functionality is supported on SAL Gateway release 3.0 onwards.
 You can import data exported from SAL Gateway 2.x and later to SAL Gateway 3.0 and later.